buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcAccelerationMeasure.md

 # IfcAccelerationMeasure

-_IfcAccelerationMeasure_ is a measure of acceleration.
+_IfcAccelerationMeasure_ is a measure of acceleration.<!-- end of definition -->

 Usually measured in m/s2.